Bills

 Enacted

-(1)Existing law establishes priorities and procedures that any state agency disposing of surplus residential property is required to follow.
-Existing law sets forth an order of priority for the disposal of specified surplus residential property in the City of South Pasadena, property, including that the a state agency disposing of the single-family surplus residential property first offer the property at the appraised fair market value to former owners and present occupants, as specified, and then at fair market value to present tenants and then offer the property at an affordable price to other present occupants who have occupied the property for 5 years or more and who are in good standing with all rent obligations, as provided. a specified number of years and who meet certain income levels.
+(1)Existing law establishes priorities and procedures that any state agency disposing of surplus property is required to follow.
+Existing law sets forth an order of priority for the disposal of specified surplus residential property, including that a state agency disposing of single-family surplus residential property first offer the property at the appraised fair market value to former owners and present occupants, and then offer the property at an affordable price to other present occupants who have occupied the property for a specified number of years and who meet certain income levels.
 Existing law sets certain parameters for the calculation of an affordable price for purposes of these provisions based on, among other things, the fair market value of the property.

-This bill would would, instead, require the fair market value offered to present tenants to be based on an appraisal of the property. first tier priority offer to be based on the appraised condition-adjusted fair market value and would define condition-adjusted fair market value to mean the fair market value of the property as of October 13, 2019, and as adjusted as to reflect the existing as is condition of the property and the amount needed to make certain repairs and capital improvements, as provided.
+This bill would, instead, require the first tier priority offer to be based on the appraised condition-adjusted fair market value and would define condition-adjusted fair market value to mean the fair market value of the property as of October 13, 2019, and as adjusted as to reflect the existing as is condition of the property and the amount needed to make certain repairs and capital improvements, as provided.
 The bill would revise the above-specified parameters for calculating an affordable price to instead be based on the condition-adjusted fair market value.
+The bill would establish requirements relating to the performance and cost of the inspection of the property, and define various terms for purposes of these provisions, including, among others, guidelines.

 (2)If the surplus residential property is not sold pursuant to the priorities described above, or pursuant to other specified priorities, existing law requires the property to then be sold at fair market value, with priority given first to purchasers who are present tenants in good standing, as provided, and then to former tenants who were in good standing at the time they vacated the premises, as provided.